Kyza/worst-json-stringify/README.md

 By default, the stringifier will escape all strings.
 This will reduce performance drastically, but it's much safer, especially if you're using large strings.
 If you are *absolutely sure* you don't need to escape strings, you can pass `escape: false` to the `string` type on the schema.

 JSON does not support `Infinity` and `NaN` from IEEE 754, so by default the stringifier will convert `Infinity` and `NaN` to `null`.
 This will reduce performance slightly and lose data, but the result will be compatible with the specification and `JSON.parse`.
 To allow `Infinity` and `NaN` to be stringified "properly" you will need to use custom a replacer.

-## TODOs

-- Implmenent `makeSchema` to allow for dynamic schema creation from unknown JS objects.
-- Implement serialization for types.